josdejong/mathjs/docs/reference/functions/help.md

 # Function help

 Retrieve help on a function or data type.
-Help files are retrieved from the documentation in math.expression.docs.
+Help files are retrieved from the embedded documentation in math.docs.

 ## Syntax